zarf-dev/proposals/6-package-preview/README.md

 - Wait at least two versions before fully removing it.
 -->

-This feature will be released immediately as GA given the low risk.
+This feature will be released immediately as GA given the lack of risk.

 ### Upgrade / Downgrade Strategy